-A. Does your institution make use of SA degree-seeking applicants? ✓ Ye or SAT Subject T est scores in admi ssion decisions fo or first-time, first-year If yes, place check marks in the appropriate Fall 2012. riate boxes below to reflect your institution's p policies for use in admission for SAT or ACT Require Recommend ADMISSION Require for Some Consider If Submitted Not Used ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2012, please indicate which ONE of admissions process): ACT with Writing component requ ACT with Writing component reco x ACT with or without Writing comp mmended. pted C. Please indicate how your institution will use the SAT or ACT es say component; ch eck all that apply 7 .
-For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT es say ACT essay D. In addition, does your institution use x yes no e applicants' test scores for a cademic advising?
-E. Latest date by which SAT or ACT Latest date by which SAT SubjectF.
-If necessary, use this space to clari not required of some students): Test scores must be received d for fall-term adm ission - G. Please indicate which tests your in stitution us es for placemen t (e.g., state tests): : SAT ACT SAT Subject Tests AP CLEP Accuplacer
+A. Does your institution make use of S. degree-seeking applicants? ✓ Ye r SAT Subject T est scores in adm i ission decisions fo or first-time, first-year

+If yes, place check marks in the approp Fall 2015. riate boxes below to reflect your institution's p policies for use in admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or

+ACT SAT Subject Tests

+B. If your institution will make use of the Fall 2015 please indicate which ONE conditions admissions process): ACT with Writing component required ACT with Writing component reconditions.
+ACT with or without Writing component C. Please indicate how your institution. of the follow nired ommended. ring applies (reg ardless of whether the writing score will be used in the

+SAT es say ACT essa y

+For admission

+For placement

+For advising

+In place of an application ess say

+As a validity check on the ap plication es say 🗆

+No college policy as of now

+Not using essay component

+D. In addition, does your institution use scores mus Test scores t be received for must be receive fall-term admissio on Aug 1st nission dents, or if tests are

+not required of some students):

+G. Please indicate which tests your in nstitution us es for placemen t (e.g., state tests) :

+SAT ACT SAT Subject Tests AP CLEP Accuplacer